-It provides an object-oriented model for implementation of many programming languages.
+It provides an object-oriented model for the implementation of many programming languages.

-It defines rules that every language must follow which runs under .NET framework.
-It ensures that objects written in different .NET Languages like C#, VB.NET, F# etc. can interact with each other.
+It defines rules that every language must follow which runs under the .NET framework.
+It ensures that objects are written in different .NET languages like C#, VB.NET, F#, etc. can interact with each other.

 CLS stands for Common Language Specification and it is a subset of CTS.
-It defines a set of rules and restrictions that every language must follow which runs under .NET framework.
-The languages which follows these set of rules are said to be CLS Compliant.
+It defines a set of rules and restrictions that every language must follow which runs under the .NET framework.
+The languages which follow this set of rules are said to be CLS Compliant.
 In simple words, CLS enables cross-language integration.

-For example, one rule is that you cannot use multiple inheritance within .NET Framework.
-As you know C++ supports multiple inheritance but; when you will try to use that C++ code within C#, it is not possible because C# doesn’t supports multiple inheritance.
+For example, one rule is that you cannot use multiple inheritances within .NET Framework.
+As you know C++ supports multiple inheritances but; when you will try to use that C++ code within C#, it is not possible because C# doesn’t support multiple inheritances.

 Why CTS is Called Common Type System?

 For example, C# has int Data Type and VB.Net has Integer Data Type.
-Hence a variable declared as int in C# or Integer in vb.net, finally after compilation, use the same structure Int32 from CTS.
+Hence a variable is declared as an int in C# or Integer in vb.net, finally, after compilation, use the same structure Int32 from CTS.